Check out our FDM vs SLA Shootout. We simply explain the differences between these 3D printing technologies, and which to use for which application.

 For creating molds for casting to facilitate mass-production (e.g. by jewelry or toy makers)

 There’s a third option that can save you a lot of money.
 You don’t have to buy a 3D printer to get something printed, you can use a 3D printing service.
-You can get more information on 3D printing services in this article: 33 Best Online 3D Printing Services of Fall 2018
+You can get more information on 3D printing services in this article: Best Online 3D Printing Services in 2019

 All3DP also offers a service that lets you compare the costs of popular 3D printing services.